0x6b/rgtping/README.md

 > [!WARNING]
 > Error handling is not really implemented.
 This is a toy project for my own learning.
 Not recommended for production monitoring.

+> [!WARNING]
+> If you are time-sensitive, please avoid using this multithreaded and asynchronous implementation of gtping.
+A large number of asynchronous events waiting to wake up can lead to inaccurate timing calculations.
+Instead, you can use the original gtping command directly.

 ## Features

 - Send GTPv1-U Echo request to multiple endpoints simultaneously.